ShathaAlghamdi/Prediction-of-Heart-Strokes_T5_Data_science/README.md

 5. Assumption: Workload results in high blood pressure and that could lead to Stroke, is it true?

-6. Assumption: Males are most susceptible to strokes due to high work related stress, is it true
+6. Assumption: Males are most susceptible to strokes due to high work related stress, is it true?

 ## Algorithms